 These five teams impressed us the most.

-So without further ado, let’s take a look at the five teams the teams that impressed us the most this weekend, listed in alphabetical order:
+So without further ado, let’s take a look at the five teams the teams that impressed us the most this Saturday, listed in alphabetical order: